Mathematics for Elementary School Teachers (MELT) Major

 - Earns a grade of B of higher in MATH 1400 (Elements of Calculus 1).

 The MELT major is rewarding but also demanding.
-There is a big jump in difficulty from MATH 1400 to MATH 2350 (Foundations of Mathematics), and a second jump from MATH 2350 to 3000 and 4000 level mathematics courses.
+There is a big jump in difficulty from MATH 1400 and MATH 1451 to MATH 2350 (Foundations of Mathematics), and a second jump from MATH 2350 to 3000 and 4000 level mathematics courses.
 Students should anticipate these challenges, and be prepared to work hard and seek help outside of class.
 [Richard Dahlke's guide for students, How to Succeed in College Mathematics, is a valuable resource].

 Special note regarding academic progress in the major: